 There is a curious feature in the parish boundary of Willersey, Saintbury,Campden and Broadway where they all nearly meet near Gypsy Springs on the A44 road.
-There is a curious triangular excrescence at the southernmost tip of Willersey parish that looks as if it had been stolen from Saintbury. lt is bounded on the northwest by Saintbury, on the east by Campden and on the south by Broadway.
+It is a curious triangular excrescence at the southernmost tip of Willersey parish that looks as if it had been stolen from Saintbury. lt is bounded on the northwest by Saintbury, on the east by Campden and on the south by Broadway.
 Until very recently this could be identified from the road by the old hedges that surrounded this area, but modern farming practice has more or less extinguished the old field and parish boundary markers.
 This feature has been part of the parish boundary for at least 1,150 years - it is described in a charter granting Willersey to Evesham Abbey, dated betwcen 840 and 852, and is called Eadulfing Gore.
 (Was perhaps Eadulf thc first man hanged there?}

 In 1893 Willersey had a population of 353.
 By 1901 it was 385 and as of the census of March 2011 this had increased to 816 people.

-It has an area: 0.445 sq.km which gives a current population density of 1,834 inhabitants per square km.
+It has an area of 0.445 sq.km which gives a current population density of 1,834 inhabitants per square km.
 Most of the soil is a rich clay loam lias soil with limestone gravel and the subsoil is also clay and gravel but where Willersey goes up the Cotswold escarpment there is stone in the ground.
 This lias soil produces good crops.
 It is very fertile, producing crops over the years of wheat, barley and beans and a considerable amount of fruit - apples, pears, plums and cherries.
 The chief crops in 1897 were wheat, pasture and beans.
 Willersey has benefited greatly from its geographical position with stone for building which was more easy to deliver down from the hill quarry.
 Historically very profitable sheep on the hills and good growing soil in the Vale at the bottom of the hill contributed to its affluence.
 If you travel up Campden Lane and turn right towards the Golf Club then you pass through the now disused Willersey Quarry mostly on the right hand side of the road.
 For more census data see our family history page.
 Here and here are some official figures.
 Also see this brief snapshot from the past .